idnow/de.idnow.ios/README.md

 #### fontNameRegular

-An optional font name that can be used to replace the regular font used by the SDK.
+An optional font name that can be used to replace the regular font used by the SDK.</br>
 _Default:_ System regular Font

 #### fontNameBold

-An optional font name that can be used to replace the bold font used by the SDK.
+An optional font name that can be used to replace the bold font used by the SDK.</br>
 _Default:_ System bold Font

 ### eID Button styles